-c Future major capital costs include major plant rehabilitation to maintain present-day capability scheduled between 2016 and 2046 and are expressed as a present value.
+d Future major capital costs include major plant rehabilitation to maintain present-day capability scheduled between 2015 and 2055 and are expressed in non-inflated dollars.

-d Relicensing costs include the administrative, legal/study, and other expenses to date.
+e Relicensing costs include the administrative, legal/study, and other expenses to date.

-e Existing plant operation and maintenance includes operation and maintenance related to environmental measures associated with the current license.
+f Existing plant operation and maintenance includes operation and maintenance related to environmental measures associated with the current license.

-f Commission fees are based on statements of annual charges received from the Commission for federal lands and administrative charges based on authorized capacity.
+g Commission fees are based on statements of annual charges received from the Commission for federal lands and administrative charges based on authorized capacity.

-g Based on PacifiCorp's weighted average cost of capital.
+h Based on PacifiCorp's weighted average cost of capital.

-As currently operated, the 1,100 kW Wallowa Falls Project generates an average of 6,817,000 kWh annually and has an estimated dependable capacity of 505 kW.
-Table 38 includes monthly values for generation under high-load period (peak) and low-load period (off-peak) conditions.
+As currently operated, the 1,100 kW Wallowa Falls Project generates an average of 6,819,000 kWh annually.
+Table 35 includes monthly values for generation under high-load period (peak) and low-load period (off-peak) conditions.
 These values represent PacifiCorp's marginal cost of generation as determined by system load and generation resource simulation.
 They reflect the cost of a mixture of generation resources available to PacifiCorp.
 We use monthly variable peak and off-peak energy values for our analysis in order to estimate the cost (in lost energy value) of minimum in-stream flow measures.